-Run from our own home on the outskirts of Weymouth in Dorset, England, we have an average of 50 – 60 ferrets looking for new homes at any given time as well as a small group of permanent residents that are not suitable for adoption into new homes.
-We also have a few ferrets which are kept as our own personal pets.
+Run from our own home on the outskirts of Weymouth in Dorset, England, we have an average of 50 – 60 ferrets looking for new homes at any given time as well as a small group of permanent residents.

-Ferrets come to us from all different situations, whether found stray, neglected or handed in when care can no longer be provided.
+Ferrets come to us from all different situations; found stray, neglected or handed in when care can no longer be provided.
 Regardless of the circumstances we have never turned down a ferret and hope to never do so.

 All ferrets on intake are kept in our quarantine area for a minimum of 7 days where they are monitored and assessed before joining the larger groups of ferrets in preparation for rehoming.

-All ferrets are neutered and microchipped before they become available for adoption and we undertake home checks for all potential new owners.
+All ferrets are neutered and microchipped before they become available for adoption and we undertake home checks on all potential new owners.